-- To what extent is the action likely to have a tangible impact on its target groups and are impacts realistic? - To what extent are the results replicable and lend themselves to future exploitation in other geographical areas and/or sectors?
-Is replicability already envisaged? - To what extent does the proposal envisage building upon outputs of the action to generate a deeper, broader impact on investments and/or policies (e.g., through private, national, EU and other multilateral programmes)? - Does the proposal meaningfully incorporate or build upon other EU-funded initiatives relevant for the topic of the proposal (UCPM, Horizon, etc)?
+- Are the target groups of the project properly identified? - To what extent are the short, term and long-term effects of the project properly identified, as well as their impact on target groups? - To what extent does the proposal envisage building upon outputs of the action to generate a deeper, broader impact on investments and/or policies (e.g., through private, national, EU and other multilateral programmes)?